A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 - Under the “Order Now” button, remind customers of your guarantee and your return policy.

-91. Use Ajax or DHTML to hide the parts of forms that aren’t needed.
-Both of these technologies allow visitors to open or collapse sections of the page without needing the whole page to reload.
+- Use Ajax or DHTML to hide the parts of forms that aren’t needed.
+These technologies allow visitors to open or collapse sections of the page without needing the whole page to reload.

-100. The “Order Confirmation” page is a great place from which to sell other products (this is known as “cross-selling”).
+- The “Order Confirmation” page is an excellent place from which to sell other products (this is known as “cross-selling”).

-102. View your website using different browsers and screen resolutions to see how your customers see it.
-Handy tools for doing this are www.crossbrowsertesting.com, www.browsercam.com, and browsershots.org.
+- View your website using different browsers and screen resolutions to see how your customers see it.
+Handy tools for doing this are CrossBrowserTesting, Browsercam, and Browsershots.

-103. Minimize your website’s load times (here’s a nice tool for checking your site).
+- Minimize your website’s load times: Here’s a nice tool for checking your site.

-104. Get your “Site Search” feature working.
-Google Mini and Google Free Web Search both enable your visitors to search your site using Google.
+- Get your “Site Search” feature working.
+Google Cloud Search and Google Custom Search Engine both enable your visitors to search your site using Google.
 Then use your analytics package to discover what your visitors were searching for.
 Then, consider adding that content to your webpage—or making it more prominent.

-106. If you have advertising on your site, test that.
-With many advertising programs (such as Google’s AdSense and Chitika), you can split advertising into channels.
+- If you have advertising on your site, test that.
+With many advertising programs (such as Google’s AdSense), you can split advertising into channels.
 You can then test the following and measure which variations bring in the most revenue:

 - Different sizes of an ad